-One of the key differences between Aspen and other publicly-traded, exclusively online, for-profit universities is an emphasis on post-graduate degree programs (master or doctorate).
-As of April 30, 2013, 1,875 students were enrolled as full-time degree-seeking students with 1,625 of those students or 87% in a master or doctoral graduate degree program.
-In addition, 951 students are engaged in part-time programs, such as continuing education courses and certificate level programs (includes 391 part-time undergraduate military students).
-Aspen plans to maintain its focus on being a predominantly graduate school for the near future.
+One of the key differences between Aspen and other publicly-traded, exclusively online, for-profit universities is an emphasis on postgraduate degree programs (master or doctorate).
+As of September 30, 2013, 2,151 students were enrolled as full-time degree-seeking students with 1,858 of those students or 86% in a master or doctoral graduate degree program.
+In addition, 1,043 students are engaged in part-time programs, such as continuing education courses, certificate level programs and active duty military students enrolled in undergraduate programs).

 Today, Aspen offers certificate programs and associate, bachelor, master and doctoral degree programs in a broad range of areas, including business and organization management, education, nursing, information technology, and general studies.
 In terms of enrollments, our most popular schools are our school of business and our school of nursing.
-Specifically, our Master of Business Administration, or MBA, and Master of Science in Nursing represent the two largest degree programs among our full-time, degree-seeking student body as of April 30, 2013.
-Aspen's School of Nursing is our fastest growing program, having grown from 5% of our full-time, degree-seeking student body at year-end 2011, to 20% of our full-time, degree-seeking student body at April 30, 2013.
+Specifically, our Master of Business Administration, or MBA, and Master of Science in Nursing, or MSN, represent the two largest degree programs among our full-time, degree-seeking student body as of September 30, 2013.
+Aspen's School of Nursing is our fastest growing program, having grown from 5% of our full-time, degree-seeking student body at year-end 2011, to 27% of our full-time, degree-seeking student body at September 30, 2013.

 We are accredited by the DETC.
 Aspen first received DETC accreditation in 1993 and most recently received re-accreditation in January 2009.
-Aspen is scheduled for re-accreditation review in November 2013.
+Aspen is scheduled for re-accreditation review in October 2013.

 Aspen is provisionally certified by the DOE through September 30, 2013.
 Under such certification, Aspen is restricted to a limit of 1,200 student recipients for Title IV funding for the period ending June 30, 2013.
 As of April 30, 2013, Aspen had 462 students that were currently participating in the Title IV programs.
-Since inception of Aspen's provisional certification status, it has had 596 total Title IV student participants.
+Since inception of Aspen's provisional certification status, it has had approximately 600 total Title IV student participants.
 In the future when it considers whether to extend the provisional certification or make the certification permanent, the DOE may impose additional or different terms and conditions, including growth restrictions or limitation on the number of students who may receive Title IV aid.
-In terms of future deadlines with the DOE, Aspen re-applied as of June 30, 2013 to continue its participation in the Title IV Higher Education Act, or HEA, programs.
+In terms of future deadlines with the DOE, Aspen timely re-applied as of the June 30, 2013 deadline to continue its participation in the Title IV Higher Education Act, or HEA, programs.
 Aspen is awaiting DOE action.